jberkowski/Cracking-Codes-With-Python/README.md

 Hi!
 Welcome to my repository.

-Here I uploaded all my projects which I created while learning cyrptography from 'Cracking Codes With Python' book, written by Al Sweigart,
+Here I uploaded all my projects which I created while learning cryptography from 'Cracking Codes With Python' book, written by Al Sweigart,

 While this projects are based on what I learned from Al, I wrote all of